RPT-Argentina on way to meeting bond pricing target

 By Paul Kilby and Davide Scigliuzzo

-NEW YORK, April 18 (IFR) - Argentina was well on its way to achieving pricing targets on its first cross-border bond in 15 years after order books on the multi-tranche deal swelled to over US$50bn on Monday.
+NEW YORK, April 18 (IFR) - Argentina was well on its way to achieving pricing targets on its first cross-border bond in 15 years after order books on the multi-tranche deal swelled to over US$50bn on Monday, IFR reported.

 Strong demand for one of the few emerging markets turnaround stories has raised expectations of a final yield of 7.75%-7.875% on a 10-year tranche that is anchoring the deal's pricing.